ddiaz99/ddiaz99.github.io/_pages/about.md

 I am passionate about music, I write songs and play the guitar, love rock in all its forms.
 Big fan of cycling, trekking and travelling.

 ### education
-* 2018.07 - Present: B.Sc. in Mathematics, Pontificia Universidad Javeriana.
+* 2018.07 - Present: B.Sc. in Mathematics, Javerina University.
-* 2017.01 - 2022.07: B.Sc. in Electronic Engineering, Pontificia Universidad Javeriana.
+* 2017.01 - 2022.07: B.Sc. in Electronic Engineering, Javeriana University.